boxingcow/xpwn/README.markdown

 version 3.
 The full text of the license can be found in the file LICENSE.
 The source code itself is available at: http://github.com/planetbeing/xpwn

-If you're looking for a command line, general purpose version of xpwn that's well maintained, I recommend posixninja's fork or planetbeings original copy.

-This version is really designed to be used as a backend for Star St0rm and nothing else.

 What XPwn is
 ------------